 Our Analysis and Test Results

-In our tests, the Stay Dry Duo Insert scored exceptionally high, earning it a top-ranking place.
+The Stay Dry Duo Insert scored exceptionally high in our tests, earning it a top-ranking place in diaper-dom.
 The mock urine we used was almost instantly absorbed, with no pooling or runoff.
-During hands-on use, the insert was slightly damp after changing, but not enough to bother our little tester.
+The insert was slightly damp after changing during hands-on use, but not enough to bother our little tester.

 We think you will especially appreciate this diaper if you have a heavy wetter on your hands.
-The cover allows for the use of multiple inserts and is still roomy enough to fit comfortably around all the fabric.
-This ability not only significantly improves absorbency, but it also opens up the diaper for a variety of uses.
+The cover allows for multiple inserts and is still roomy enough to fit comfortably around all the fabric.
+This ability not only improves absorbency, but it also opens up the diaper for a variety of uses.

-In comparison to other hybrid systems, the Thirsties cover seems to have a lot of extra fabric.
-The extra room allows the cover to fit comfortably over the top of multi-layered inserts or prefolds, as well as those bulky fitteds that are so good for overnight use.
+Compared to other hybrid systems, the Thirsties cover seems to have a lot of extra fabric.
+The extra room allows the cover to fit comfortably over the top of multi-layered inserts or prefolds and those bulky fitteds that are good for overnight use.
 While we did not experience any leaks when using this diaper, the fit is something we were constantly adjusting and could never quite get right.
-This problem was partially due to the single row of waist snaps, rather than the two, which we much prefer.
+This problem was partially due to the single row of waist snaps, rather than the two, which we prefer.
 Although the cover was the correct size for our tester, it still seemed like there was an excessive amount of fabric bunching and gapping around the waist.
 The odd fit is evident in the photo above.
-While this extra fabric is what makes the cover so versatile, there are certainly some drawbacks if you do not need to stuff it to the max every time.
-We do appreciate the double gussets found on the leg openings on the cover and feel that they add an extra measure of leak-proof security to the whole set up.
+While this extra fabric makes the cover so versatile, there are certainly some drawbacks if you do not need to stuff it to the max every time.
+We appreciate the double gussets found on the leg openings on the cover and feel that they add an extra measure of leak-proof security to the whole setup.

 The Thirsties system is very trim fitting, as are most hybrid diapers.
 The inserts are highly absorbent relative to their size, and many users appreciate that the diaper fits under regular clothes with no problem.

 As a hybrid, this Thirsties diaper is very simple to assemble and use, second only to an AIO.
 The liners snap together, which can help you better keep track of sets.
 It also helps add extra absorbency without the fuss of trying to line up the insert with each other mid-change.
-Another benefit of this is that being able to take apart the liner can greatly reduce dry time.
+Another benefit is that taking apart the liner can significantly reduce dry time.

 — Abriah Wofford & Juliet Spurrier, MD